Cyber Security Degree

 Dedicated information security and cybersecurity degree programs at US colleges and universities began to slowly emerge in the 1990s, mostly through computer science and engineering departments that had been conducting research and training in digital information security in the preceding decades.
 But with the proliferation of internet technologies, web-based commerce, and massive digital infrastructures that are vulnerable to cyber attack, colleges and universities have introduced a broad array of academic programs in cybersecurity in the past two decades, including bachelor’s and master’s degree programs, and post-baccalaureate and post-master’s certificate programs.
 In fact, the number of students graduating from cybersecurity degree programs has risen sharply in just the past six years.

-Based on an analysis of data collected by the Department of Education for it Integrated Postsecondary Education Data System (IPEDS), the number of bachelor’s degrees conferred by US schools in cyber and information security fields more than doubled in the last seven years (most recent data available is for the 2019-2020 school year).
-For master’s degrees, the number more than tripled in that same period, as the table below illustrates.
+Based on an analysis of data collected by the Department of Education for it Integrated Postsecondary Education Data System (IPEDS), the number of bachelor’s degrees conferred by US schools in cyber and information security fields grew almost 250% in the last ten years.
+For master’s degrees, the number grew over 340% in that same period.
+(IPEDS data was analyzed from the 2013/14 school year to the 2022/23 school year, which is the most recent data available.)
+The last five years of IPEDs data is included in the table below.

 Table: Cybersecurity Graduates by Degree Level by Year Based on Data from IPEDS